 Dallas-Fort Worth Clean Cities

-The Dallas-Fort Worth Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.
+The Dallas-Fort Worth Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to identify community-driven choices that save energy and promote the use of alternative fuels and advanced vehicle technologies in transportation.

 616 Six Flags Dr, [P.O.
 Box 5888 (76005-5888)]